ITfoxtec/FoxIDs/docs/token-exchange.md

 There is a resource in the track but the external defined OpenID Connect client is NOT allowed to call the resource directly.
 First an OAuth 2.0 or OpenID Connect up-party is configured to trust the external OpenID Provider (OP) / Identity Provider (IdP) and the SP issuer is configured to match the external OpenID Connect client's audience.
-The flowing external trust example is a trust to another FoxIDs track.
+The flowing external trust example is a trust to another Foxids track.

 ![OAuth 2.0 up-party trust](images/token-exchange-oauth-by-trust-up-party.png)